-The nature of the programs associated with the Metropolitan Planning Organization dictate that the majority of contact with the public and LEP persons is through inquires submitted to the MPO, public meetings, public outreach events, the MPO website, and program implementation activities.
+The nature of the programs associated with the Metropolitan Planning Organization (MPO) dictate that the majority of contact with the public and LEP persons is through inquiries submitted to the MPO, public input opportunities, public outreach events, the MPO website, and program implementation activities.

-In order to better inform the frequency with which LEP individuals come in contact with MPO programs, a staff survey of LEP encounters was conducted in 2011.
-Department staff members were asked if they had encountered an LEP individual in the past six months, and if so, what languages they had encountered, the frequency, and what type of work activity they were conducting.
-Of the 134 department staff members surveyed, 18 indicated that they encountered LEP individuals speaking six total languages in a period of six months.
-Spanish was the most common, followed by rare encounters of Vietnamese, Hindi, Arabic, Chinese and unspecified languages.
-The most frequent work activities in which staff encountered LEP individuals were phone calls and public meetings.
-The majority of interactions were related to the AirCheckTexas Drive a Clean Machine vehicle repair and replacement assistance program, a state-funded initiative to reduce ozone-causing emissions from high-polluting vehicles.
+In order to better inform the frequency with which LEP individuals come in contact with MPO programs, a staff survey of LEP encounters was updated in 2022.
+Department staff members were asked if they had encountered an LEP individual in the past three years, and if so, what languages they had encountered, the frequency, and what type of work activity they were conducting.
+Of the approximately 200 department staff members who received the survey, 25 indicated they encountered LEP individuals speaking four total languages in a period of three years.
+Spanish was the most common, followed by rare encounters of Vietnamese, Arabic, and an unspecified language.
+The most frequent work activities in which staff encountered LEP individuals were phone calls, community outreach events, and public input opportunities, including in-person meetings.

 As a result of this survey, NCTCOG maintains a voluntary directory of employees who are able to communicate in languages other than English and are willing to provide assistance to LEP individuals.
 If an employee encounters a LEP individual with whom it is difficult to communicate, they may be able to refer the individual to an employee who can better assist them in another language.
-At present, 14 languages are represented in this language assistance directory.
+At present, 19 languages are represented in this language assistance directory.

-Factor 3: The nature and importance of the program, activity or service provided by the recipient to people's lives.
+Factor 3: The nature and importance of the program, activity, or service provided by the recipient to people's lives.

-NCTCOG is the agency responsible for the regional transportation planning process; in this capacity, NCTCOG must ensure that all segments of the population are involved or have the opportunity to be involved in the decision making process.
-As required by federal guidelines.
-NCTCOG produces a Metropolitan Transportation Plan that outlines long-range transportation investments, a Transportation Improvement Program (TIP) that provides short-range planning for transportation investments, a Unified Planning Work Program (UPWP) that outlines tasks to be performed in the upcoming year and a Congestion Management Process for developing and implementing operational and travel-demand strategies that improve transportation system performance.
+NCTCOG is the agency responsible for the regional transportation planning process; in this capacity, NCTCOG must ensure that all segments of the population are involved, or have the opportunity to be involved in, the decision-making process.
+As required by federal guidelines, NCTCOG produces a Metropolitan Transportation Plan that outlines long-range transportation investments, a Transportation Improvement Program that provides short-range planning for transportation investments, a Unified Planning Work Program that outlines tasks to be performed in the upcoming year, and a Congestion Management Process for developing and implementing operational and travel demand strategies that improve transportation system performance.

 Consistent with the Public Participation Plan, planners seek public input on these products, which influence quality of life and mobility options in the region.
-Public meetings represent one way for North Texans to be informed and involved.
-Public meeting notices include the telephone number and email address to request special accommodations for language translation or disability.
-On each notice, this information is provided in English and Spanish.
-Public meetings are advertised in newspapers, and staff interact regularly with local reporters, some of whom contribute to minority publications.
-Translated ads are placed in the major Spanish newspapers.
+Public input opportunities, conducted both virtually and in person, represent one way for North Texans to be informed and involved.
+Public input opportunity notices are provided in English and Spanish.
+Notices include the telephone number and email address to request special accommodations for language translation or disability.
+Public input opportunities are posted online and advertised in newspapers, and staff interact regularly with local reporters, some of whom contribute to minority publications.
+Translated ads are placed in the major Spanish and Vietnamese newspapers.